tkurtbond/tkurtbond.github.io/pending/retro-clones.rst

 Fantasy`.

-Want races separate from classes and the extra classes, races, and many spells from AD&D 1E?  `Old-School Essentials Advanced Fantasy`.
+Want races separate from classes and the extra classes, races, and many spells from AD&D 1E, all on the 1 to 14 level scale of B/X D&D?
+`Old-School Essentials Advanced Fantasy`.

-Want to play classic AD&D 1E modules with all races, classes, and most spells from AD&D 1E?  `Labyrinth Lord: Revised` and `Advanced Edition Companion`, or `Advanced Labyrinth Lord`.
+Want to play classic AD&D 1E modules with all races, classes, and most spells from AD&D 1E, on a mostly 1 to 20 level scale, with 9\
+:sup:`th` level magic user spells and 7\ :sup:`th` cleric spells?
+`Labyrinth Lord: Revised` and `Advanced Edition Companion`, or `Advanced Labyrinth Lord`.

-Want something that feels like Original D&D, just before AD&D 1E came out, with the classes and races and spells familiar from AD&D 1E, but simpler? `Swords & Wizardry Complete`.
+Want something that feels like Original D&D, just before AD&D 1E came out, with the classes and races and spells familiar from AD&D 1E, but simpler, on a mostly 1 to 20+ level scale, with 9\ :sup:`th` level magic user spells and 7\ :sup:`th` cleric spells?? `Swords & Wizardry Complete`.

 Like the 1 to 14 level scale and the lower hit dice of B/X D&D, but want more detailed rules?  `Adventurer, Conqueror, King System`.